Preparing for Online Learning

 Colleges aren’t just moving courses online – student services are online now too.
 The California Community Colleges system has several system-wide tools available to help smooth the transition.
-If you know your college uses any of the tools below, make sure to watch the introductory video.

 - Check your campus email (or the account where you forward your campus email)